Segev955/Balloon/README.md

 5. Send messages using the Mashtastic application and observe the custom application's behavior in capturing and storing media.

+## Usage of the Application

+The application developed for the balloon experiment allows receiving messages during the experiment.
+When the following messages are received, the application performs the corresponding actions:

+<b> Photo</b> - When a "Photo" message is received, the application activates the device's camera and captures a photo.
+The captured photo is stored in the device's internal memory.

+<b>Video</b> - When a "Video" message is received, the application activates the device's camera and starts recording a video for 5 seconds.
+The recorded video is stored in the device's internal memory.

+<b>Video-x</b> - When a "Video-x" message is received, the application activates the device's camera and starts recording a video for x seconds (replace x with the desired number of seconds).
+The recorded video is stored in the device's internal memory.

+<b>Gallery</b> - When a "Gallery" message is received, the application refreshes the built-in gallery of the device.
+This action displays the newly captured or recorded media in the gallery.

+These functions allow the user to receive and view photos and videos from the experiment.

 ## Contributing

 We welcome contributions to enhance the functionality and performance of the custom application.
 If you would like to contribute, please follow these steps: